Also see my page dedicated to the South Canol with pictures from our numerous trips on this favourite route of ours.

 View looking west as we head towards the Northwest Territories

-Looking back at the Yukon
+Looking back at Yukon

 Small lake near the highest point along the pass

 We wondered where the border between Yukon and Northwest Territories would be.
-A "Notice to Hunters" was the only marking.

 Sign marking the boundary between Yukon and NWT